ucl-pond/pySuStaIn/README.md

-pySuStaIn
+LOOpySuStaIn: Leon's Object Oriented pySuStaIn
 ============

-SuStaIn algorithm in Python.
+SuStaIn algorithm in Python, with a combination of mixture (i.e. EBM style) and z-score SuStaIn implementations.

 SuStaIn papers
 ============